 How much does it cost?

 As a not-for-profit organisation we can periodically apply for grants to help support our children and families with their therapeutic journey.
 Do chat with us about this when you make contact.
-Our prices range from £60 – £130 per hour plus VAT dependent upon which specialisms are required.
+See our services brochure for more information on pricing.

-We work in line with the BAPT code of ethics and in line with current child protection legislation, therefore we will never keep information to ourselves where we believe an individual we are working with is at risk.
+We work in line with the BAPT, PTUK and BACP code of ethics and in line with current child protection legislation, therefore we will never keep information to ourselves where we believe an individual we are working with is at risk.
 Where young people are working with other agencies, we will always encourage appropriate information sharing, in order that therapy compliments any other care plans in place.
 Consent for this must be given by the client before contact is made.